 | MSN to DNP|| $17,660 - $169,510|

-Below let’s take a quick look at how much some of the nation’s top MSN-Nurse Practitioner programs cost.
+Below let’s take a quick look at the nurse practitioner school cost for some of the top MSN-Nurse Practitioner programs in the nation.

 The University of Pittsburg has the reputation of being one of the country's best public universities.
 The only caveat to their nurse practitioner program is that they only offer a Neonatal nurse practitioner degree.
 You can complete this degree in 2 years full time.
 This nurse practitioner school costs around $89,000 for out of state students and $66,000 for in-state students.